Why sketching is so important for a designer ?

-- I saw you are trying to convey message to the students, and I was looking through mutual friends who are also following your Facebook page.
+- I saw you are trying to convey a message to the students, and I was looking through mutual friends who are also following your Facebook page.
 There is a pretty good blend of students and professionals.
-And as you can see which of your friends also like the page, and there is quite a few of my professionals friends who are following you page.
-You have quite a few of professionals followers.
-Sketching is universal and there is students and professionals – the way you do it is pretty similar.
+And as you can see which of your friends also like the page, and there are quite a few of my professional’s friends who are following your page.
+You have quite a few professionals followers.
+Sketching is universal and there are students and professionals – the way you do it is pretty similar.

 - Hey thank you very much for your time, I really appreciate it and have a great day for your trade show.